An example of $A_2$ Rogers-Ramanujan bipartition identities of level 3: Introduction

-A partition $\lambda=(\lambda_1,\dots,\lambda_{\ell})$ of a nonnegative integer $n$ is a weakly decreasing sequence of positive integers (called parts) whose sum $|\lambda|:=\lambda_1+\dots+\lambda_{\ell}$ (called the size) is $n$.
-Let $i=1$ or $2$.
-Then the celebrated Rogers-Ramanujan partition identities may be stated as follows. \begin{quotation} The number of partitions of $n$ such that parts are at least $i$ and such that consecutive parts differ by at least $2$ is equal to the number of partitions of $n$ into parts congruent to $\pm i$ \mbox{modulo $5$.} \end{quotation}
+A partition $\lambda=(\lambda_1,\dots,\lambda_{\ell})$ of a nonnegative integer $n$ is a weakly decreasing sequence of positive integers (called parts) whose sum $|\lambda|=\lambda_1+\dots+\lambda_{\ell}$ (called the size) is $n$.
+The celebrated Rogers-Ramanujan partition identities are stated as follows. \begin{quotation} Let $i=1,2$.
+The number of partitions of $n$ such that parts are at least $i$ and consecutive parts differ by at least $2$ is equal to the number of partitions of $n$ into parts congruent to $\pm i$ \mbox{modulo $5$.} \end{quotation}

-As $q$-series identities the Rogers-Ramanujan identities are stated as
+As $q$-series identities, the Rogers-Ramanujan identities are stated as